Last Updated on

 Maybe verticillium wilt fungus with brown up your leaves or you just might be lucky enough to get leaf spot.
 (Just kidding!)

-The Smoke tree is hardy and healthy and always happy so don’t even thing about anything like stem cankers until it happens.
+The Smoke tree is hardy and healthy and always happy so don’t even think about anything like stem cankers until it happens.
 Then check out remedies on the Net.
+You might have to cut it right back, but never free, Smoke tree/bush are very hardy.

 Tamarack or Larch Tree